ValColorado/dataviz_final_project/project-02/colorado_project_02.md

 ## #   `Official Time` <time>, Overall <dbl>, Gender <dbl>, Division <dbl>
 ```

+For this analysis I am focusing on US racers so I need to filter out the other countries
 ``` r
  race <- race %>%
   filter(Country =="USA")  %>%
   na.omit()
 ```

+Now that its racers from the states I need to filter out american territories
 ``` r
 race <- subset(race, !(State %in% c("AA", "AE","AP","MH","GU","PR","VI","DC")))
 ```

+To make it easier to manipulate the columns I added a "_" where there was white space and I renamed "M/F" to genders
 ``` r
 colnames(race) <- gsub("\\s", "_", colnames(race))
 ```